Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Top-grain leather on seating areas is easy to wipe Lower back height can feel less supportive for tall loungers
+Top-grain leather seating areas wipe clean easily Lower back is less supportive for tall loungers

-Removable cushions simplify routine cleaning Not a “deep sprawl” sofa for full-body napping
+Removable cushions simplify cleaning Not built for deep full-body napping

-Seat depth and seat height feel balanced Leather can warm up during long sessions
+Seat height and depth feel practical Leather can warm up

-Solid wood frame + sinuous spring suspension Firm-leaning feel if you prefer ultra-plush seating
+Solid wood frame and sinuous spring suspension Firm-leaning feel

 Details